 1.7 Members of the Society may receive a discount upon registering horses with the Society, as decided by the Trustees.

-1.9 The Society is bound to comply with the Horse Passports (England) Regulations 2009 and analogous legislation passed by the Scottish Parliament and Welsh Assembly.
-The Society is bound by legislation passed by the European Union, namely Commission Implementing Regulation (EU) 2015/262.
-Nothing in these rules shall over ride such legislation.
+1.9 The Society is bound to comply with The Equine Identification (England) Regulations 2018 and analogous legislation passed by the Scottish Parliament and Welsh Assembly.
+The Society is bound by legislation passed by the European Union, in particular Commission Implementing Regulation (EU) 2015/262.
+Nothing in these rules shall override such legislation.
 The Society shall also comply with amendments and interpretations on such legislation notified to it by HM Government and will advise members as soon as practicable.

 2. Registration of Horses